Lujaina-E/COVID-19-Vaccine-Predictions/README.md

 - Pulling live data from the "Health Infobase Canada" website and CSV document
 - Finding some way to write the time values as dates rather "days since ..."
 - More specific suggestions.
 For example: increase vaccinations by 30%
-- Make the intersectional analysis more multi-dimensional and allow it to account for all patterns
+- Make the intersectional analysis more multi-dimensional and allow it to account for all patterns rather than just intersections